opencv/opencv/doc/js_tutorials/js_imgproc/js_houghlines/js_houghlines.markdown

 applying hough transform.

 We use the function: **cv.HoughLines (image, lines, rho, theta, threshold, srn = 0, stn = 0, min_theta = 0, max_theta = Math.PI)**
 @param image       8-bit, single-channel binary source image.
 The image may be modified by the function.
-@param lines       output vector of lines.
+@param lines       output vector of lines(cv.32FC2 type).
 Each line is represented by a two-element vector (ρ,θ) . ρ is the distance from the coordinate origin (0,0). θ is the line rotation angle in radians.
 @param rho    	   distance resolution of the accumulator in pixels.
 @param theta       angle resolution of the accumulator in radians.
 @param threshold   accumulator threshold parameter.
 Only those lines are returned that get enough votes